Skip to content

 Core approach: Treat the agent like a brilliant engineer with amnesia.
 Before it "clocks out," it must write down critical information so the next "shift" agent can pick up quickly.

 Tool 1: Progress file (PROGRESS.md).
-The most basic continuity artifact.
-Simple format:
+The most basic continuity artifact — the core of the journal:

 markdown